go-simpler/env/README.md

 #### Slice separator

 Space is the default separator when parsing slice values.
-It can be changed using `WithSliceSeparator` option:
+It can be changed using the `WithSliceSeparator` option:

 ```go
 os.Setenv("PORTS", "8080;8081;8082")